gitmehedi/kubernetes/kubernetes/pages/chapter-6-application-lifecycle-8.md

            key: APP_COLOR
    ```

    c.
 All key-value pair with VOLUME mount
-   when a secret mount in a volume it create a file for each secret value pair.
+   When a secret mount in a volume it create a file for each secret value pair.
    ```
    volumes:
    - name: app-secret-volume